 With or without insurance, pulmonary hypertension (PH) treatments can be costly.
-If you are seeking help covering the co-pay for your pulmonary hypertension therapy, you may wish to take some or all of the following steps.
-This list represents resources PHA is aware of that are likely to be applicable to many in the PH community.
+If you need help covering the co-pay for your pulmonary hypertension therapy, you might want to take some or all of the following steps.
+This list represents resources that might apply to many in the PH community.
 It is by no means an exhaustive list of state or local assistance that may be available in your area.

-If you believe that you are at risk for running out of your PH therapy, contact your PH care team now.
-Do not wait until you are completely out of medication.
+If you believe you could run out of your PH therapy, contact your PH care team now.
+Don’t wait until you are completely out of medication.

-PHA will continue to update this page and announce updates through PHA News, its weekly e-newsletter, if there is a change to the status of any of these funds.
+Here is a list of nonprofit assistance programs.
+The Pulmonary Hypertension Association (PHA) will update this page and announce changes through PHA News, our weekly e-newsletter, if the status of these funds change.
 Sign up for PHA News here.

-Parents and guardians whose minor children have pulmonary hypertension (PH) should be aware of the pediatric assistance fund at the HealthWell Foundation.
-The fund assists with co-pay or other costs related to a child’s life-altering medical condition.
-Applications are considered on a case-by-case basis and there is no online application.
-Interested families should contact the HealthWell Foundation at 1-800-675-8416.
-Additional guidelines are available at https://www.healthwellfoundation.org/fund/pediatric-assistance/
+If your child is under 18 and has PH, you should know about the pediatric assistance fund at the HealthWell Foundation.
+The fund assists with co-pays or other costs related to a child’s life-altering medical condition.
+Applications are considered case by case, and there is no online application.
+Interested families should contact the HealthWell Foundation at 800-675-8416.
+See additional guidelines.

 Many pharmaceutical companies or specialty pharmacies sponsor drug-specific assistance programs to help patients navigate the reimbursement process.